-Probably several times each week I get e-mail about all the ‘silly Thank You e-mails” folks get and how to make them stop.
-Who would have thought that one would complain about being thanked!
-Well it’s happening — more often than you may think.
+Every so often I get email about all the ‘silly Thank You emails” folks get and how to make them stop.
+Who would have thought that one would complain about being thanked.
+That statement says more about them than the “thanker”.

-As I’ve written before, I always welcome “silly Thank You e-mails.”
+As I’ve written before, I always welcome “silly Thank You emails.”
 They make me smile and let me know that my time and response was appreciated.
-Unfortunately, for all the questions asked and thoughtful responses given, rare are the Thank Yous to follow.
+Why?
+Because for all the questions asked and thoughtful responses given, rare are the Thank Yous to follow.

-- When you send an e-mail asking someone to do something for you that maybe you don’t want to spend the time figuring out yourself.
-If you don’t want to take the time and the person on the other side does so on your behalf a quick “Thank so much for taking the time to help me out!” is simply the right thing to do.
+- When you send an email asking someone to do something for you that maybe you don’t want to spend the time figuring out yourself.
+If you don’t want to take the time and the person on the other side does so on your behalf a quick “Thank so much for taking the time to help me out!”.
+That is simply the right thing to do.

-- If you are just thrilled with an e-mail, ezine or newsletter you receive and want to let the other side know their efforts are appreciated a quick “Thank You!” is all it takes to let them know to keep plugging away.
+- When you are thrilled with an email, ezine or newsletter you receive and want to let the other side know their efforts are appreciated.
+It takes a ton of work and time to write good stuff.
+A quick “Thank You!” is all it takes to let them know to keep plugging away.

-- Anytime, anywhere that another onliner takes the time, makes the time to help, cajole, humor or assist, is the time to send a “Thank You!” e-mail.
+- Anytime, anywhere that another onliner takes the time, makes the time to help, cajole, humor or assist.
+That is the pefect time to send a “Thank You!” email.

-Well, I think I’ve covered it all.
 It is a sad commentary on how few take the time to show gratitude for those who help them out.
-Those are probably the very same folks who complain about the “incessant thank-youers” out there!
+Especially when it comes to business relationships.
+Those are probably the very same folks who complain about the “incessant thank-youers” out there.

 To those who thank me on a regular basis; those who enjoy my tips, my Blog or my commentary — don’t worry about annoying me.
 You always put a smile on my face and let me know my efforts on the thankless job of promoting proper E-mail Etiquette and in particular Business E-mail Etiquette here on this site are worth every key stroke.